jonnyjackson26/learn-markdown-game/README.md

 ### TODO:
  - make panels resizable
- - right now the only event sent to my analytics is "level_completed", but I wish it was an event for each level.
  - make certificate
  - make gifs (https://online-video-cutter.com/crop-video), (https://ezgif.com/video-to-gif)
  - have a challenges page where you edit plain text to make it look like a styled md doc